CodeBerserkers888/Dax/README.md

 - 👋 Hi, I’m @Bulli77
-- 👀 I’m interested in ...
-AIO TOOLS, Tools for social media and etc
+- 👀 I’m interested in ...in Phyton and Shell
 - 🌱 I’m currently learning ...phyton
 - 💞️ I’m looking to collaborate on ...help me with ;)
 - 📫 How to reach me ...